tbyerly/agility2018-dhd/docs/class3/class3.rst

 F5 Agility 2018:  DDoS Attack Protection
 =========================================

-DDoS Hybrid Defender, a hybrid DDoS solution that offers comprehensive protection, high availability, and is easy to deploy and manage.
+F5® DDoS Hybrid Defender™, a hybrid DDoS solution that offers comprehensive protection, high availability, and is easy to deploy and manage.
 It guards against aggressive volumetric and targeted DDoS attacks, includes hardware-assisted DDoS mitigation, and optionally, connects with